Signs of Genital Herpes

 Some people never have any outbreaks, even though they’ve got the herpes virus infection

 The first herpes outbreak typically causes an itchy or painful inflammation of the skin, which manifests itself as blisters or sores.
-If you notice any rash or blisters around your genitals, you need to consult a doctor and find the cause of your symptoms.
-Your GP or nearest GUM clinic will be able to help.
+If you notice any rash or blisters around your genitals, you should talk to a doctor, test at home for genital herpes, or do a more general STI test.
+You could also visit a sexual health clinic for a test.

 Primary genital herpes – signs and symptoms